thousandbrainsproject/tbp.monty/rfcs/0000_project_typing_guidelines.md

 QuaternionWXYZ = NewType("QuaternionWXYZ", Tuple[float, float, float, float])
 ```

 The dataclass approach forces the author to specify which coefficient they want to access, removing ambiguity, while the newtype still requires the author to be careful about which `float` in the `tuple` is the one they want, but the name helps indicate which it is.
+The newtype also prevents passing a raw tuple where a `QuaternionWXYZ` is expected without explicitly turning it into one.

 An exception to this guideline would be the types of **internal** fields of a class, like the `float`s in the Quaternion dataclass in the previous example.
 Oftentimes those don’t need to be anything more specific than the underlying structural type.
 An example might be a name field on a class, which could simply be a `str`.
 Unless there is some extra metadata, e.g. the `str` is untrusted user input that should be handled carefully, a simple `str` will suffice.
 This can also apply to things like lists, sets, and dictionaries.